-Early spring rains in March bring wildflowers as the weather begins to really warm up.
+In March, early spring rains bring wildflowers as the weather begins to warm up.
 In April, the weather improves throughout Greece, while prices stay low.
 It may be too chilly for all but the most ardent swimmers, though.
 Since most schools around the world are still in session during this month, May offers an inexpensive and crowd-free experience during one of the best weather months of the year.

 What to pack: Temperatures are gradually warming up during the spring, but light layers are still recommended for the cooler nights.

 Summer in Greece

 Combining the best of spring with warmer summer temperatures and still a bargain, June is the ending of the spring bargain "shoulder" season, meaning it's your last chance to catch some great deals on a cheaper vacation.
 Also the name of a favorite movie shot in Greece, the "high season" consists of the months of July and August and features the highest prices, best travel schedules, biggest crowds, and sweltering temperatures.
 July is one of the warmest months of the year and one of the most expensive at the shops; August is another hot, busy month in Greece, and the August 15th Festival of Mary and Feast of the Assumption often confuses travel schedules for the days preceding and immediately following the feast, so plan for extra travel time on your trip during mid-August.